Lunches and Snacks

-We are aware that some children can be fussy eaters so please speak to your child's class teacher or to Mrs Bradley if you have concerns about your child having a school dinner.
+We are aware that some children can be fussy eaters so please speak to your child's class teacher if you have concerns about your child having a school dinner.
 However, starting school is often an ideal time to encourage your child to be more adventurous with trying new foods.

 When children start in Reception the class teacher and teaching assistant will go into the dinner hall with the children to encourage them to try new foods, to use a knife and fork correctly and to help them to enjoy eating together as a class.
 There is a section for you to complete on the Admission Forms about any allergies or dietary requirements your child may have.

 The school provides fruit in the morning for pupils in KS1.
-Children should bring a named bottle of water to school every day which they can drink in class or on the playground.
+All children should bring a named bottle of water to school every day which they can drink in class or on the playground.
+KS2 Children can bring in a fruit snack from home to be eaten during their morning break.

 No hard sweet, no nuts or products containing nuts are allowed in school at any time.